ThinkDataEd/curriculum/docs/unit4/lesson4.md

 begin, ask students to keep the following question in mind: Which of these data will give us information that addresses our research question?

-3. Once teams have decided on their types of data and trigger, they will create survey questions/ prompts to collect this type of data with this trigger.
+3. Once teams have decided on their types of data and trigger, they will create survey questions/prompts to collect this type of data with this trigger.

 4. <u>Round 4:</u> Now that the teams have decided on a trigger and the type of data needed, they will discuss and create survey questions/ prompts to ask when the trigger is set.
 The questions should